-In the early days of DREAM, the GEANT3 simulations did not accord well with the DREAM data.
-Recently, Sehwook Lee at Kyungpook National University has simulated the RD52 calorimeters (both the small modules we've built and the large 5-6 tonne module we have not been able to build) with the "high precision" version of GEANT4.
+In the early days of DREAM (circa 2004), the GEANT3 simulations did not accord well with the DREAM data.
+Recently, Sehwook Lee at Kyungpook National University has simulated the RD52 calorimeters (both the small modules we've built and a large 5-6 tonne module we have not been able to build) with both the regular GEANT4 and the "high precision" version of GEANT4.
 The difference in simulated dual-readout calorimeter response is shown in Fig. 4.44.
-This is a huge difference in energy resolution, from 4.6% down to 3.2%, due solely to the version of GEANT4 being used.
+This is a huge difference in energy resolution, from 4.6% (regular GEANT4) down to 3.2% (high precision GEANT4), due solely to the version of GEANT4 being used.
 It is clear that neutron measurement is critical to dual-readout for the same reason it is critical to a compensating calorimeter.

-The is a large difference and we believe it derives from a more correct treatment of the neutrons and their transport, including the proper treatment of neutron and proton spallation processes and the the treatment of binding energy losses during the violent disassembly of a nucleus.
-Note that in (a) the mean is 90.17 GeV (resolution 4.6%) out of 100 GeV incident pion, and in (b) the mean energy is 95.59 GeV (resolution 3.2%).
+This is a large difference, and we believe it derives from a more correct treatment of the neutrons and their transport, including the proper treatment of neutron and proton spallation processes and the the treatment of binding energy losses during the violent disassembly of a nucleus.
+Note that in Fig. 4.44(a) the mean is 90.17 GeV (resolution 4.6%) out of 100 GeV incident pion, and in Fig. 4.44(b) the mean energy is 95.59 GeV (resolution 3.2%).
 I suspect that a further improved treatment of neutrons will recover this additional 4% in energy with a consequent improvement of the energy resolution.
 On 4th, we used FLUKA which is known to treat neutrons explicitly correctly (LANL codes) and we achieved the correct mean response and a resolution at 100 GeV of about 2.9%.